awsdocs/aws-doc-sdk-examples/gov2/redshift/README.md

-# Amazon Redshift code examples for the SDK for Java 2.x
+# Amazon Redshift code examples for the SDK for Go V2

 ## Overview

-Shows how to use the AWS SDK for Java 2.x to work with Amazon Redshift.
+Shows how to use the AWS SDK for Go V2 to work with Amazon Redshift.

 <!--custom.overview.start-->
 <!--custom.overview.end-->